 Over the past several years, mental health and wellness has become a central subject in the news and on social media.
-This makes sense considering the American Psychological Association's report in 2020 that warned that the United States is currently in the midst of a national mental health crisis, with Gen Z teens (ages 13-17) and Gen Z adults (ages 18-23) bearing much of the burden of this stark new reality.
+This makes sense considering the APA’s report in 2020 that warned that the United States is currently in the midst of a national mental health crisis, with Gen Z teens (ages 13 to 17) and Gen Z adults (ages 18 to 23) bearing much of the burden of this stark new reality.
 The effects of the COVID-19 pandemic, mass shootings, climate change, and an overwhelming sense of uncertainty about the future have sent teens and young adults looking for answers.
 They want to know how to feel better.
 They want to feel safe.
-They want to know if the way they are feeling is normal, and they are turning to the internet for the answers to their questions.
+They want to know if how they feel is normal, and they are turning to the internet for the answers to their questions.

-According to the American Academy of Child and Adolescent Psychiatry, children ages 8-12 spend an average of 4-6 hours a day watching or using screens.
-For teens, the amount of screentime is closer to 9 hours a day.
+According to the American Academy of Child and Adolescent Psychiatry, children ages 8 to 12 spend an average of 4 to 6 hours a day watching or using screens.
+For teens, the amount of screen time is closer to 9 hours a day.
 Teens and young adults are growing up on the internet, and are using their smartphones and social media applications to explore ideas surrounding mental health, a topic that has become a pertinent issue for their generation.
 This, however, begs the question: are they looking for answers in the right places?

 Mental health content on social media

-Oftentimes, user generated content comes in the form of personal experience videos wherein creators share their experience living with a mental health condition, explain their symptomatology, and share with the viewer how they deal with their condition on a day to day basis.
-According to a recent study, of the 100 most popular ADHD tagged videos on TikTok, personal experience videos were the most popular, with an average of 3.9 million views each.
-Critically, this study also found that over half of the videos on TikTok about ADHD were found to be medically ‘misleading’, and warned healthcare professionals to be “aware of the widespread dissemination of health misinformation on social media platforms and its potential impact on clinical care.”
+Often, user-generated content comes in the form of personal experience videos wherein creators share their experience living with a mental health condition, explain their symptomatology, and share with the viewer how they deal with their condition on a day-to-day basis.
+According to a recent study, of the 100 most popular ADHD-tagged videos on TikTok, personal experience videos were the most popular, with an average of 3.9 million views each.
+Critically, this study also found that over half of the videos on TikTok about ADHD were medically ‘misleading’ and warned healthcare professionals to be “aware of the widespread dissemination of health misinformation on social media platforms and its potential impact on clinical care.”

 The rise of self-diagnosis

 Clinicians in both the United States and abroad have seen an increasing number of individuals requesting mental health consultations, reportedly due to information they obtained on social media and the internet about mental health.
-Meaghan Warner, LCSW, in an article for McGovern Medical School explains, “It’s easy to get lost in a Google hole and start relating with every symptom you see, which can cause increased anxiety.
+Meaghan Warner, LCSW, In an article for McGovern Medical School, Meaghan Warner, LCSW, explains, “It’s easy to get lost in a Google hole and start relating with every symptom you see, which can cause increased anxiety.
 The growing anxiety could be covering something else that may be going on.”
-Warner points out that the information being shared on social media can come from anyone, i.e. people without any medical or mental health training.
-Simply put, just because it’s on TikTok or Instagram, doesn’t mean it is true.
+Warner points out that the information being shared on social media can come from anyone, namely including. people without any medical or mental health training.
+Simply put, just because it’s on TikTok or Instagram doesn’t mean it is true.

 In the aforementioned study about social media content on TikTok about ADHD, only 21% of the content reviewed was considered ‘helpful information’ by clinical experts.
-Warner goes on to explain that while some of the content found on social media can be helpful for people, as a step towards the acknowledgement of a problem or a need to seek professional help, danger arises when these people choose to self-diagnose, and begin an attempt to treat themselves without the guidance of a trained mental health professional.
+Warner goes on to explain that while some of the content found on social media can help people acknowledge a mental health problem or the need to seek professional help, danger arises when these people choose to self-diagnose and begin an attempt to treat themselves without the guidance of a trained mental health professional.

 When self-diagnosis is incorrect, proper care and treatment can be delayed, leading to very serious consequences.
-This delay in care can oftentimes be exacerbated by a type of confirmation bias.
+A type of confirmation bias can oftentimes exacerbate this delay in care.
 For example, consider a situation in which an individual identifies with a personal experience video on TikTok about dissociative amnesia.
-This information could create a self-fulfilling prophecy, wherein the person begins to identify episodes of normal forgetfulness with this specific pathology, when in fact they do not meet the diagnostic criteria for dissociative amnesia.
-They may pursue treatment modalities without the guidance of a trained professional, for a disorder they actually do not have.
-While this scenario seems far-fetched, situations similar to this have been well documented by mental health professionals.
+This information could create a self-fulfilling prophecy wherein the person begins to identify episodes of normal forgetfulness with this specific pathology when in fact, they do not meet the diagnostic criteria for dissociative amnesia.
+They may pursue treatment modalities without the guidance of a trained professional for a disorder they do not have.

 Mental health diagnoses are nuanced and complex.
-It takes a licensed professional to be able to properly diagnose them.
-In the scenario above, a licensed professional would be able to discern whether or not the individual was experiencing normal, temporary episodes of forgetfulness, or whether it would be necessary to do further screening and diagnostic tests to confirm a true diagnosis.
-As mentioned in the previous section, some disorders share symptomatology, and can easily be mistaken for one another.
-For example, mood swings can be present in manic-depression and bipolar disorder, but can also be found in borderline personality disorder.
-A parent may self-diagnose their child with ADHD, when in fact the child has sensory processing disorder, or maybe the child is experiencing a nonpathological delay in their development.
-Additionally, it is important to consider the possibility of a dual diagnosis, which is oftentimes overlooked by the untrained person trying to self-diagnose.
+It takes a licensed professional to be able to diagnose them properly.
+In the scenario above, a licensed professional would be able to discern whether or not the individual was experiencing normal, temporary episodes of forgetfulness or whether it would be necessary to do further screening and diagnostic tests to confirm an accurate diagnosis.
+As mentioned in the previous section, some disorders share symptomatology and can easily be mistaken for one another.
+For example, mood swings can be present in bipolar disorder but can also be found in borderline personality disorder.
+A parent may self-diagnose their child with ADHD when in fact the child has sensory processing disorder, or maybe the child is experiencing a nonpathological delay in their development.
+It is also important to consider the possibility of a dual diagnosis, which is often overlooked by the untrained person trying to self-diagnose.

-One of the most consequential adverse effects of self-diagnosis is the possibility of missing a serious medical disorder that is disguised as a mental or behavioral health issue.
+One of the most negative effects of self-diagnosis is the possibility of missing a serious medical disorder disguised as a mental or behavioral health issue.
 Certain endocrine, neurologic, and cardiac disorders can present similarly to major depressive disorder, generalized anxiety disorder, and many other mental health diagnoses.
 While a person may assume that they are suffering from depression, they could be experiencing symptoms related to hypothyroidism or a certain vitamin deficiency.

-While the stigma surrounding mental health and wellness has lessened over the last several years, and more information and support is being provided on user-generated content sites like TikTok and Instagram for people dealing with mental health issues, it is important to remember that if your mental health is beginning to have an adverse effect on your day to day life, it is best to consult a licensed professional.
-Researching what may be going on with you can be helpful, if it is done in the right way, but more often than not, if you have found yourself in a situation in which you believe yourself to have a diagnosable mental health disorder, reaching out for help from the right source is imperative.
+The stigma surrounding mental health and wellness has lessened over the last several years and more information and support is being provided on user-generated content sites like TikTok and Instagram for people dealing with mental health issues.
+However, it is important to remember that if your mental health is beginning to harm your day-to-day life, it is best to consult a licensed professional.
+Researching what may be going on with you can be helpful if it is done in the right way, but more often than not, if you have found yourself in a situation in which you believe yourself to have a diagnosable mental health disorder, reaching out for help from the right source is imperative.

-With the help of our trained professionals at Charlie Health, people seeking mental health services can expect prompt, well informed, and personally tailored care from a trusted source.
-Get started today.
+With the help of our trained professionals at Charlie Health, people seeking mental health services can expect prompt, well-informed, and personally tailored care from a trusted source.
+Fill out this form to Get started today.